wortmanb/wordlebot/README.md

 ## Roadmap

-I'd love to reimplement the wordlist using a tree, but clearly not for performance reasons.
-I just think it'd be cool.
+I'd love to reimplement the wordlist using a tree, to facilitate selecting the candidate word that has the greatest chance of eliminating the most words if it's incorrect.

 ## Authors and acknowledgment